Electronic structure and transport in materials with flat bands: 2D materials and quasicrystals: Flat bands due to complex crystal geometry without defects

-For rigid TBGs, i.e.,\ TBGs without atomic relaxation, theoretical studies have predicted \cite{LopesdosSantos07,Trambly10,SuarezMorell10,Bistritzer10,Bistritzer11,Trambly12,Santos12} the existence of three domains depending on the $\theta$ values: \begin{itemize} \item[$(1)$] For large rotation angles ($\theta > 20 ^\circ $) the layers are ``decoupled'' (in the sense that the electronic eigenstates are located in only one layer) and then behave as two isolated graphene layers. \item[$(2)$] For intermediate angles, $ \sim 2^\circ < \theta< 20^\circ $, the dispersion, around the Fermi energy $E_F$, remains linear, but the velocity is reduced (see Fig.\,\ref{Fig_moire}(d,g)).
+\item[$(2)$] For intermediate angles, $ \sim 2^\circ < \theta< 20^\circ $, the dispersion, around the Fermi energy $E_F$, remains linear, but the velocity is reduced (see Fig.\,\ref{Fig_moire}(d,g)).
 Several analytical models~\cite{LopesdosSantos07,Bistritzer11,Santos12,Omid20} have been proposed to simulate this reduction, for example a perturbation of the Dirac cone for intermediate angles leads to a velocity ratio between TBG and the monolayer,\,\cite{Omid_these,Omid20}

 where $t_k \approx 0.1$\,eV is the interlayer coupling term between the closest Dirac cone states of the two layers.
 Consequently, the energies $E_-$ and $E_+$ of the two van Hove singularities are shifted to the Dirac energy $E_D$ when $\theta$ decreases, as it has been shown experimentally \cite{Luican11,Brihuega12,Cherkez15}.
 As $\theta$ decreases, the low-energy states are more and more localized in the AA stacking region of the moir\'e pattern, and thus the local DOS (LDOS) in the AA regions increases (Fig.\,\ref{Fig_moire}(e,f,g)).
 The analytical model based on a perturbation of the Dirac cone gives the variation of the LDOS with respect to the position $\mathbf{r}$ in real space,\,\cite{Omid_these,Omid20}